 EPM Strategy - Executive Overview Project Dashboard

 Executives and Upper Management receive a lot of information in a lot of ways.
 By visually giving them the status of the current portfolio of projects and displaying if it is on time or not to the deadline date makes it easy for them to know where they should concentrate their time and energy.
 That is what the status page shows – the percentage complete of each project in the portfolio based on the project status that is selected.
-And, on the right side, the number of days early or late (or if it is exactly on time) a project is (based on the deadline) is displayed in an easy to understand manner.
-With the two pieces of information – the completed amount and the variance for the number of days - the Management Team can decide together what projects may need more attention from the organization.
+In the middle top of the screen is the SPI KPI for each project.
+And, on the right side, the number of milestones completed overall and by project (when selected).
+The bottom left of the screen has a scrolling set of the Duration KPI's.

-I partner certificati sono una parte importante del team!
-Scopri nuove opportunità professionali, amplia la tua rete di contatti e condividi le competenze e l'esperienza della tua azienda con gli utenti di Power BI in tutto il mondo.Iscriviti
+I partner certificati sono una parte importante del team.
+Trova nuove opportunità di business, stabilisci contatti e condividi i talenti e l'esperienza della tua società con gli utenti di Power BI in tutto il mondo.Iscriviti

 Scopri perché ti conviene diventare un partner